 (a) Capacity certification tests of pressure relief valves for steam service shall be conducted with dry saturated steam.
 For test purposes, the limits of 98% minimum quality and 20°F (10°C) maximum superheat shall apply.
 Capacity shall be corrected to the dry saturated condition from within these limits.

-(b) Capacity certification tests for pressure relief valves for air and gas service shall be conducted with air, gas, or dry saturated steam.
+(b) Capacity certification tests of pressure relief valves for air and gas service shall be conducted with air, gas, or dry saturated steam.

 (c) Demonstration of function tests shall be performed using the same fluid media to which the pressure relief valve is expected to be exposed in service.